 This Chapter deals with retail support obligations between distributors and retailers in respect of shared retail customers.
 In this Chapter:

-• Part A deals with billing and payment, including incidental matters like adjustment of, and changes to, network charges, tariff reassignments, disputes and interest, and
+• Part A deals with the retail support obligations of DNSPs, Small Resource Aggregators and retailers.
+This includes billing and payment, including incidental matters like adjustment of, and changes to, network charges, tariff reassignments, disputes and interest.

 • Part B establishes a credit support regime in respect of outstanding service charges, with a prescribed form of unconditional undertaking for credit support included in the Schedule.